qalle2/isometry/README.md

 ![the building blocks](blocks.png)

-How the width, depth and height of a block are determined:
+How the width, depth and height of a block are determined (out of date):

 ![four blocks: type 1 and 2 with zero and nonzero depth](block-dimensions.png)